-Parent communication and engagement is an important part of every home daycare educator’s role and service provision.
+Early childhood educators are often asked how they engage and communicate with families effectively as a regular process.
+It is certainly an important part of every early childhood educator’s role and service provision.
 No matter where in the world you work with young children it is usually considered best practice and part of early learning guidelines and frameworks for educators to find ways to not only communicate with families but also engage and involve them in their child’s learning journey.

-However, in today’s fast paced society where many parents and carers work long hours both inside and outside the home, communication and engagement can prove harder than it sounds!
-Families are busy, pick up/drop off times are usually frantic and rushed, paperwork and letters from teachers are just another thing to read on the ever growing pile and it’s easy as an educator to feel you should just give up trying.
-I know this because I am speaking from the role of educator as well as parent!
+However, in today’s fast-paced society where many parents and carers work long hours both inside and outside the home, communication and engagement can prove harder than it sounds!
+Families are busy, pick up/drop off times are usually frantic and rushed, paperwork and letters from teachers are just another thing to read on the ever-growing pile and it’s easy as an educator to feel you should just give up trying.
+I know this because I am speaking from the role of educator as well as a parent!

 It can be frustrating being told you need to communicate with families better and then trying to think of new ways to get them involved in your service and the important journey their child is taking but it is something worth persevering with because not only is it important to the children it is important to the health and growth of your home daycare business.
 When children and families feel a connection and sense of belonging to your service they will share the good word with others and keep coming back to where they feel supported and happy.

 Ok, I hear you… “I’ve tried everything and it’s still not making much difference!”
 Feel like I am in your head?
-Well that’s because I get many messages and emails about this topic so I thought I would share a few ideas for you – some you will have tried and others might be a revelation (well probably not but humour me anyway!).
+Well, that’s because I get many messages and emails about this topic so I thought I would share a few ideas for you – some you will have tried and others might be a revelation (well perhaps not… but humour me anyway!!).

-What is worth remembering though is that times have changed, we now live in a fast paced digital era that tends to embrace the ‘give it to me now quickly I have something else I have to get done’ notion.
-Instead of fighting that you need to find ways to work with it – find ways to communicate that also allows parents and carers to engage and really understand what you are trying to tell them when they have the time to do so.
+What is worth remembering though is that times have changed, we now live in a fast-paced digital era that tends to embrace the ‘give it to me quickly I have something else I have to get done’ thinking.
+Instead of fighting that outlook you need to find innovative ways to work with it – find ways to communicate that also allows parents and carers to engage and really understand what you are trying to tell them when they have the time to do so.
 In ways that deliver information in quick and easily digestible formats.

 It’s important to persist because if families are informed it will also help the children to feel a sense of agency and belonging within your service as they will be able to share their day with their educators and with their parents from a place of inclusion and security.
 I actually list parent communication as one of my questions to consider and ask when choosing quality child care.
 You can read more about the questions I feel parents should ask when choosing care HERE.

-Let’s take a look at my top 12 strategies for not only communicating with families but also engaging with them!
+Let’s take a look at my top 12 SIMPLE strategies for not only communicating with families but also engaging effectively with them!